Changissnz/selfinterest/README.md

 Competent manifestations of deception could be due to pertinent unknowns remaining unknowns, thus exponentiating doubt that could drastically distort the interpreter's cognitive faculties, and to the fluidity of changing circumstances that manipulate the interpreter's priorities in the context of the deception.
+In simple cases, where one knows the objective of an adversarial other, and exactly the answer for that objective, there occurs some dynamics that could be considered dishonest.
+They choose the setting they think is appropriate to express to the adversarial other their understanding of the matter.